-To the 4Days Marches in Nijmegen by Public Transport
+To the 4Days Marches in Nijmegen by public transport

 Heading to Nijmegen to walk the 4Days Marches or to party during the "Vierdaagsefeesten" parties?
 The best way to reach the city during this busy week is by public transport.
 The Wedren — the start and finish area in the city centre — is also easy to reach by train or bus.

-Plan your trip to Nijmegen
+Plan your trip to NijmegenTravelling to Nijmegen by train

 NS